yunojuno/django-impersonate/README.rst

 django-impersonate |nlshield|
 -----------------------------

-Simple application to allow superusers to “impersonate” other non-superuser accounts.
+Simple application to allow superusers to "impersonate" other non-superuser accounts.

 **Version:** 1.7.1